 - Building a stronger community: if you put effort into your environment, you’ll reap the rewards of your work.

-- Psychological benefits: helping to improve your community has been shown to have positive effects on your health.
+- Improving your own quality of life: helping to improve your community has been shown to have positive effects on your health.
 It also feels good to give back!

 If you’re still not convinced that volunteering may be right for you, consider that 65% of retirees say that retirement is the best time in life to give back and that this age group actually accounts for 45% of total volunteer hours in the United States.
 As a retiree you have a wealth of knowledge and skills to contribute that you didn’t when you were younger, making this as good a time as any to get started.